 What do I do if I don't have access to a computer or internet?

-If you're registered with the Office of Accessibility Services (OAS), formerly the Student Disability Resource Center, and have questions about any of your accommodations, we encourage you to work with your instructors to make sure they're aware of your accommodations and to contact OAS for further assistance.
+Yes.
+Students needing learning accommodations should register with the Office of Accessibility Services (OAS).
+Once you've registered with OAS, we encourage you to work with your instructors to make sure they're aware of your accommodations.
+If you have any questions, contact OAS for further assistance.

 How do I get library services when off campus?

-While classes transition online due to concerns about COVID-19, students can access most resources and many services using the library website.
+Students can access most resources and many services using the library website.
 Visit the FSU Libraries Off Campus Access page for information on accessing databases, articles, journals, eBooks, and other services.
-The FSU Libraries regularly post updates in response to COVID-19, and we encourage you to visit their COVID-19 Updates and Resources page.

 How do I access LinkedIn Learning content?